 Eagle Creek is at the crossroads of busy Highways 13 and 101 in Savage (Scott County).
 A self-sustaining but small population of brown trout requires a Special Regulation-- catch-and-release only.

 Most of Eagle Creek is within publicly accessible land-- the DNR-managed Eagle Creek Aquatic Management Area (AMA) or the USFWS Minnesota Valley Wildlife Refuge.
-To maintain or improve the stream, its watershed, and fishing access within the AMA, improvement projects such as buckthorn removals, native tree/prairie grass plantings, beaver dam removals, and stream channel restorations are regularly undertaken.
-Such work can affect the appearance and condition of the stream and its banks.
+To maintain or improve the stream, its watershed, and fishing access within the AMA, projects such as buckthorn removals, native tree/prairie grass plantings, beaver dam removals, and stream channel restorations are regularly undertaken.
+Such work can affect the appearance and condition of the stream and its surrounding lands.